Competency-Based Manufacturing Skills Training for Industry and Education

-We have delivered this training in manufacturing facilities globally since 1975.
+We have delivered manufacturing skills training in facilities globally since 1975.
 Currently, demand for our training curriculum is growing rapidly in formal education as schools collaborate with industry to identify and deploy an effective solution to the industrial skills shortage.
 The program is particularly effective in an environment where education and industry work together to address and solve the skills shortage.

 Skills Gap Analysis

 Who needs what training?
-In addition to its use in the hiring process, our hands-on, performance-based assessment program is used to benchmark the skill level / skill set of the incumbent manufacturing workforce.
-With this assessment data, SMT works closely with each manufacturer to design an appropriate targeted training program.
+In addition to its use in the hiring process, our Hands-On, performance-based assessment program is used to benchmark the skill level / skill set of the incumbent manufacturing workforce.
+With this assessment data, SMT works closely with each client to design an appropriate targeted manufacturing skills training program.
 This methodology ensures that you only take manpower out of production for the specific training required.
 Targeted training dramatically increases the ROI of training dollars spent.

 Training in Industry

 SMT has been delivering skills training in manufacturing facilities since 1975.
 We have delivered specific training solutions in industrial settings lasting from one day to over a year.
 A typical training engagement is for four to eight weeks of training.
 In this time frame (4-Week Sample Training Program), we can dramatically improve the skill level of your workforce.
 In 24/7 facilities, we find it efficient to deliver the same four hour block of training, twice each day, to accommodate internal shift dynamics.